tdilauro/Simplified-wiki/ContentSources.md

 To find free public domain books, search for the author or title, and in the left-side panel narrow results by file type (“text”), and by copyright (“public domain marked”).

+### Pulp Magazines Project

+[About 200 scanned PDF agazines](http://www.pulpmags.org/).
+A combination of pre-1923 magazines and post-1923 magazines with no copyright renewal.
+An academic project.

 ### Feedbooks